aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/merge-workbooks/_index.md

 {{% alert color="primary" %}}

-You can use any source workbooks.
+You can use any source workbook.
 These images are just for illustration purposes.

 {{% /alert %}}

-**The first worksheet of the charts workbook - stacked**
+**The first worksheet of the charts workbook – stacked**

 ![todo:image_alt_text](combine-multiple-workbooks-into-a-single-workbook_1.jpg)

-**Second worksheet of charts workbook - line**
+**The second worksheet of the charts workbook – line**

 ![todo:image_alt_text](combine-multiple-workbooks-into-a-single-workbook_2.jpg)

-**First worksheet of the picture workbook - picture**
+**The first worksheet of the picture workbook – picture**

 ![todo:image_alt_text](combine-multiple-workbooks-into-a-single-workbook_3.jpg)

-**All three worksheets in the combined workbook - stacked, line, picture**
+**All three worksheets in the combined workbook – stacked, line, picture**

 ![todo:image_alt_text](combine-multiple-workbooks-into-a-single-workbook_4.jpg)